vmsmith/CookBook/soup_carrot_apple.md

 #### Carrot - Apple Soup

 #### Ingredients
-* Olive or canola oil
-* 1 small yellow onion, chopped
+* 4 cups of chicken stock
 * 1 pound of carrots, peeled and cut crosswise into thin slices
 * 1/2 an apple, peeled (optional), cored and chopped, plus more for garnish
+* 1 small yellow onion, chopped
+* Olive or canola oil
 * 1/4 teaspoon fine salt, plus more to taste
-* 4 cups no-salt-added chicken (winter) or vegetable (summer) broth
 * 1/4 cup Greek-style or plain low-fat yogurt (optional)

 #### Preparation
 1. Chop onion